broadwayinc/skapi-documentation/authentication/full-example.md

 ```
 .
+├─ confirmation_required.html
 ├─ create_account.html
-├─ confirmation_required.html
-├─ login.html
 ├─ forgot_password.html
+├─ index.html
-└─ index.html
+└─ login.html
 ```

+- `confirmation_required.html`: Page to notify users to confirm their signup
 - `create_account.html`: Page for creating a new user account
-- `confirmation_required.html`: Page to notify users to confirm their signup
-- `login.html`: Page for logging in
 - `forgot_password.html`: Page for resetting a forgotten password
 - `index.html`: Main page to show when user is logged in
+- `login.html`: Page for logging in

 You create these files put them in the same directory.

-:::warning Note
+:::warning
 Be sure to replace the 'service_id', 'owner_id' in `new Skapi()` on all example pages.
 You can get your 'service_id' and 'owner_id' from your service dashboard.